CesiumGS/3d-tiles/extensions/README.md

 }
 ```

-All extensions used in a tileset or any descendent external tilesets must be listed in the tileset JSON file in the top-level `extensionsUsed` array property, e.g.,
+All extensions used in a tileset or any descendant external tilesets must be listed in the tileset JSON in the top-level `extensionsUsed` array property, e.g.,

 ```JSON
 {